LeonhardKohn/Count_locks_Linux_Kernel/README.md

 # Count_locks_Linux_Kernel
-Here are a few small programms, that run a shell command and store the result in a file.
-Then you can visualize them.
-In my case I use them to look for patterns in the Linux Kernel, like mutex_lock.
+Here are a few small programs that execute a shell command and save the output to a file for visualization purposes.
+I personally use these programs to search for patterns in the Linux Kernel, such as mutex_lock.
+In order to search for other patterns, I manually adjusted the patterns.